lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_suit_dfu_procedure.rst

 Additionally, the SUIT procedure offers more options for DFU customization.

 This document explains why the SUIT procedure was selected, gives an overview of SUIT and its characteristics, and gives a comparison to the MCUboot DFU procedure.
+See the :ref:`nrf54h_suit_sample` if you want to try using the SUIT procedure on the nRF54H20 SoC.

 Why SUIT was selected as a DFU procedure
 ****************************************